 Cash and cash equivalents represent funds on deposit at financial institutions.
 Share/deposit insurance at the natural person credit union is provided by the National Credit Union Share Insurance Fund ("NCUSIF"), a U.S. Government insurance fund for account balances up to \$250,000.
-Cash and cash equivalents held on deposit at a natural person credit union exceeding insurance coverage was \$95,109 in the operating account for the year ending September 30, 2016.
+Cash and cash equivalents held on deposit at a natural person credit union exceeding insurance coverage was \$264,813 in the operating accounts as of September 30, 2017.